 The editor shall ensure that the peer review process is fair, unbiased, and timely.
 Research articles must typically be reviewed by at least two external and independent reviewers, and where necessary the editor should seek additional opinions.

-The editor shall select reviewers who have suitable expertise in the relevant field and shall follow best practice in avoiding the selection of fraudulent peer reviewers [8World Association of Medical Editors (WAME) Best Practice http://www.wame.org/about/policy-statements].
+The editor shall select reviewers who have suitable expertise in the relevant field, taking account of the need for appropriate, inclusive and diverse representation.
+The editor shall follow best practice in avoiding the selection of fraudulent peer reviewers [8World Association of Medical Editors (WAME) Best Practice http://www.wame.org/about/policy-statements].
 The editor shall review all disclosures of potential conflicts of interest and suggestions for self-citation made by reviewers in order to determine whether there is any potential for bias.

 The editorial policies of the journal should encourage transparency and complete, honest reporting, and the editor should ensure that peer reviewers and authors have a clear understanding of what is expected of them.
 The editor shall use the journal’s standard electronic submission system for all journal communications.

 The editor shall establish, along with the publisher, a transparent mechanism for appeal against editorial decisions.